 Multi/Intergenerational & Adults at Play – Promoting play throughout life is our mission.
 Explore how adults (college-aged to retirees) play and how adults share and benefit from play with children.

 Designing for Play – Landscape architects, architects, designers, city planners, and civic groups are invaluable experts, practitioners and resources for PLAY.
-These sessions will be submitted for LACES and AIA CEU approval.
+These sessions will be submitted for LACES CEU approval.

 Emerging Trends in Play – Play is changing!
 The Play movement is growing!
 Explore the latest in play- technology, social media, politics, policies, and more.